alcaemre/alcaemre-site/content/_index.md

 # Projects:
 ## Doing vs. Being
-This is the notion that there is a difference between being able to do the things that a system can do
+This is the notion that there is a difference between being able to do the things that a system can do lorem ipsum test